 - Choose designs that can be worn with a wide range of outfits.
-Opt for classic studs like ethically sourced diamond or pearl earrings, sleek hoops, pearl necklaces and solitaire pendants.
+Opt for classic stud earrings like ethically sourced diamond or pearl earrings, sleek hoops, a classic pearl necklace and solitaire pendants.

 A classic pearl pendant will take you from brunch to the office to the cocktail party with ease.
 Versatile, timeless, and far more than a trend, pearl pendants featuring precious gems are pieces worth investing in, due to their classic appeal that doesn’t go out of style.
 Shop our collection of Pearl Pendants featuring natural cultured pearls, designed to stand the test of time.